workrahul22/echmaScriptTutorial/EchmaScript7(2016).md

+## includes() method

-The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate.
+this method determines whether an array includes a certain value among its entries, returning true or false as appropriate.

+### Example

 ```JavaScript
 var array1 = [1, 2, 3];